Fundament-Software/scopes/doc/docs/module-Map.md

     *fn*{.property} `set`{.descname} (*&ensp;self key value&ensp;*)[](#scopes.Map.fn.set "Permalink to this definition"){.headerlink} {#scopes.Map.fn.set}

-    :   inserts a new key -> value association into map; key can be the output of any custom hash function.
+    :   Inserts a new key -> value association into map; key can be the output of any custom hash function.
 If the key already exists, it will be updated.

     *fn*{.property} `terseness`{.descname} (*&ensp;self&ensp;*)[](#scopes.Map.fn.terseness "Permalink to this definition"){.headerlink} {#scopes.Map.fn.terseness}

-    :   computes the hashmap load as a normal between 0.0 and 1.0
+    :   Computes the hashmap load as a normal between 0.0 and 1.0.

 *type*{.property} `MapError`{.descname} [](#scopes.type.MapError "Permalink to this definition"){.headerlink} {#scopes.type.MapError}